Devender Banda, Ph.D., BCBA-D

 Office: Education 228

-Devender Banda is a professor of special education in the Department of Educational Psychology & Leadership.
+Devender Banda is a professor of special education in the Department of Special Education.
 He is a Board Certified Behavior Analyst- Doctoral (BCBA-D).
 He has extensive work experience in special education, particularly dealing with social and behavioral issues in children with autism and other developmental disabilities.

 - B.M.R (Intellectual Disabilities), Osmania University, India